 Dan then transitioned to prosecuting juvenile sex offenders in Bronx County Family Court.
 As a member of the Sex Crimes Prosecution Unit, Dan worked with NYPD detectives to investigate and prosecute juvenile offenders who committed sex crimes against other juveniles.
 These difficult and volatile cases were tried in front of a single Family Court Judge and resulted in numerous convictions.

-Dan then moved on to work as a litigation associate in a large firm located in both New York City and White Plains.
+Dan then moved on to work as a litigation associate in a large firm located in New York City.
 There he handled general negligence, medical malpractice, nursing home negligence and complex tort litigation.

 At Smith Sovik, where he became a partner in 2011, Dan handles numerous complex cases involving municipal liability, medical malpractice, general liability, and professional malpractice.
 Dan regularly represents clients in federal and state courts.
 Dan also has appeared for clients in administrative hearings before the New York State Office of Professional Discipline and Office of Professional Medical Conduct where he has successfully defended doctors, dentists, social workers and other licensed professionals against claims of negligence and misconduct.